badgeteam/badgehub-infra/README.md

 ```
 Then under "Clients" you have to import `badgehub-local-client.json`.
 The secret of the client should match the one in .env.local for Keycloak.

+The keycloak role, if ran again, will remove all uncommited changes to tracked files.

 ### Badgehub

 Run badgehub frontend and backend with postgres database.